benoitc/gunicorn/docs/content/reference/settings.md

 **Default:** `'127.0.0.1,::1'`

 IPs allowed to send uWSGI protocol requests (comma separated).

 Set to ``*`` to allow all IPs.
+This is useful for setups where you don't know in advance the IP address of front-end, but instead have ensured via other means that only your authorized front-ends can access Gunicorn.

+!!! note
+    This option does not affect UNIX socket connections.
+Connections not associated with an IP address are treated as allowed, unconditionally.

+### `fastcgi_allow_ips`

+**Command line:** `--fastcgi-allow-from`

+**Default:** `'127.0.0.1,::1'`

+IPs allowed to send FastCGI protocol requests (comma separated).

+Set to ``*`` to allow all IPs.
 This is useful for setups where you don't know in advance the IP address of front-end, but instead have